dfelinto/blender-manual/manual/data_system/scenes.rst

 Scene Management Structure
 **************************

-Scene management and library appending/linking is based on Blender's :doc:`Library and Data System <data_system>`, so it is a good idea to read that manual page first if you're not familiar with the basics of that system.
+Scene management and library appending/linking is based on Blender's :doc:`Library and Data System </data_system>`, so it is a good idea to read that manual page first if you're not familiar with the basics of that system.